The SUB-TARGET MACHINE

 Messrs.
 Walter Locke & Co., Calcutta.

-At 1024 x 768 pixel resolution on a 19" screen, these TARGETS should be shown at actual size
+At 1024 x 768 pixel resolution these targets should be shown near actual size

 Return to: SITE MAP or MENU PAGE or TOP of PAGE

 KING'S PRIZE WINNERS, 1904-1905.

 July 23rd, 1904.